mlavrent/VehicleNet/README.md

 # VehicleNet
 This is a convolutional neural network implementation in TensorFlow for classifying vehicles of various types.
-The classes include 2 levels of identification - general vehicle type, and specific vehicle type.
-For example, a picture of a Boeing 747 would be classified under (air vehicle, airplane).
+The current classes being used are: airplane, bus, tank, and yacht.

 ## Data
 The data was collected from [image-net.org](http://www.image-net.org), using their API for collecting image links.
-The code for downloading the sets of images is located in `datascraper.py`.
+The code for downloading the sets of images is located in `data_scraper.py`.

 #### Augmentation
 In order to generate more data for training, the data was augmented in meaninful ways.
 Currently, for each image in the dataset, a left-right mirror image of that image is also added.